Approximate perfect fluid solutions with quadrupole moment: Conclusions and remarks

-We present the general form of the field equations for a perfect fluid source by using a specially adapted line element.
-Due to the complexity of the corresponding set of differential equations, we reduce the problem to the study of the particular case in which the quadrupole parameter can be considered as a small quantity, which is then used to linearize the line element and the field equations.
-The interior linearized line element is chosen such that it can easily be compared with the exterior approximate $q-$metric.
-We analyze the corresponding linearized field equations and derive several classes of new vacuum and perfect fluid solutions.
+In general, it is difficult to find interior solutions for a given exterior solution by using Einstein's equations.
+Due to the complexity of the corresponding set of differential equations, we reduce the problem to the particular case in which the quadrupole parameter can be considered as a small quantity, which is then used to linearize the exterior $q-$metric.
+As for the interior metric, we use the particular linearized Ansatz (\ref{apin1}), leading to a simplified set of differential equations in which, as a consequence of the conservation law (\ref{eqp1}) and (\ref{rhotheta}), the parameters of the perfect fluid do not depend on the angular coordinate $\theta$.
+We then analyze the corresponding linearized field equations and derive several classes of new vacuum and perfect fluid solutions, which depend on the spatial coordinate $r$, only.

-We limit ourselves to the study of interior solutions that can be matched with the exterior $q-$metric, satisfy the energy conditions for the density and the pressure and are free of singularities in the entire spacetime.
-This implies that our solutions can be used to describe the gravitational field of realistic compact objects in which the quadrupole moment is small.